Is Gravity Forms not sending email from your site?

 In particular, you’ll want to check your conditional notifications and look for typos in addresses.

 In the WordPress dashboard, click Forms to see a list of all of the forms in your account.
 Hover over the form that isn’t sending email and click Edit.
+The process is the same in Gravity Forms 2.5, but the screens look a little different.

-Look to the tabs across the top and hover over Settings.
+In version 2.4 or below, look to the tabs across the top and hover over Settings.
 Then click Notifications.

 Now check to see that the notifications you want are turned on in the form editor.